sparkartgroup/st-pagination/README.md

 </div>
 ```

 This markup is the bare minumum necessary for Storyteller Pagination to work.
-While nothing can be removed, a great deal can be added:
+Please note that the "next" link does not necessarily need to be an `<a>`, it just needs the `st-next` class.
+From here, you can add basically any markup you want!

 ```html
 <div id="content" class="st-pagination" data-parameter="page/:p">